List of Fairfax County Public Schools middle schools: Franklin Middle School

 Benjamin Franklin Middle School is a middle school in Chantilly.
 Franklin Middle School is located in Region 5 and feeds into Chantilly High School.
 The school serves students in grades 7 and 8.

 History

 Franklin Middle School opened in the fall of 1984 as an intermediate school with the theme “We touch the Future Through the Past and Present.”
 In the 1990s, Franklin Intermediate became Franklin Middle.
 The school was named for Benjamin Franklin, and their mascot is the falcons.

 Academics

 Franklin Middle School has been a Governor's School of Educational Excellence since 2007.
-Franklin Middle School offers Spanish, French, Japanese, and Chinese foreign language classes.
+Franklin Middle School offers Spanish and French foreign language classes.

 Demographics

 As of the 2020–21 school year, Franklin Middle School has a total of 899 students.
 The school is: